 24th June: TV Appearance on 'Rockpalast' .
 WDR TV Studio-L Köln.
 Germany

 Sum Waves/Devil's Dream; Royal Forester; Little Sir Hugh; Long Lankin; Demon Lover; Gaudete; Cam Ye O'er Frae France; Thomas the Rhymer; Musical Priest/Silver Spear

 6th July.
 Blackpool Festival, Football Ground (w.
 Roy Harper).
-All Around My Hat almost certainly played for 1st time, depending on the dates of the York and Wellington Concert.
+All Around My Hat almost certainly played for 1st time, depending on the dates of the York and Wellington Concerts.
 Played Bachelor's Hall, Dance With Me and Spotted Cow (Reggae) as well.

 12th July Cardiff Castle Charity concert with 10cc, Thin Lizzy.
 The festival was almost a wash out, although 15,000 did still attend.
 Apparently it only stopped raining at the start of Steeleye's set!
 They played All Around my Hat again.
 However, the audience complained that Steeleye were not loud enough and there were some sound problems.